probot/probot/docs/configuration.md

 LOG_FORMAT=json # OPTIONAL
 # By default, logs are formatted for readability in development.
 If you intend to drain logs to a logging service, use this option.
 ```

+For more information on the formatting conventions and rules of `.env` files, check out [the npm documentation](https://www.npmjs.com/package/dotenv#rules).